-The SAP will review applications and supporting information such as curriculum vitaes and responses to the National Board member attributes (included in the Information guide), on which the Ministerial Council will consider appointments.
+The SAP will review applications and supporting information such as curriculum vitaes and responses to the National Board member attributes, on which the Ministerial Council will consider appointments.

 When deciding whether to appoint an eligible and suitable person as a member and Chair of a National Board, the Ministerial Council must consider the skills and experience of the person that are relevant to the National Board's functions.